Aliases for GRM3 Gene

 GeneCards Summary for GRM3 Gene

 GRM3 (Glutamate Metabotropic Receptor 3) is a Protein Coding gene.
-Diseases associated with GRM3 include Schizophrenia and Bipolar Disorder.
-Among its related pathways are Signaling by GPCR and Circadian entrainment.
+Diseases associated with GRM3 include Schizophrenia and Bipolar I Disorder.
+Among its related pathways are Signaling by GPCR and Taste transduction.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and glutamate receptor activity.
 An important paralog of this gene is GRM2.

 UniProtKB/Swiss-Prot Summary for GRM3 Gene

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors.
 Signaling inhibits adenylate cyclase activity.

 Metabotropic Glutamate (mGlu) group II receptors are members of the metabotropic class of glutamate receptors, which also includes mGlu group I and mGlu group III receptors.
 Group II receptors are divided into two subtypes, mGlu2 and mGlu3.